Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Mapping class groups of graphs and 3-manifolds

-\begin{remark} We will see that the stable range in Theorem \ref{thm:stab} produces a stable range for our main theorem which is worse than the one actually stated in Theorem \ref{thm:A}.
-Since we know that there is a better range, as explained in Remark \ref{remark:stablerange}, the specific range in this theorem is thus only included for completeness and its consequences can be safely ignored in the proofs going forward. \end{remark}
+\begin{remark} The stable range in Theorem \ref{thm:twostabilizations} produces a stable range for our main result which is worse than the one stated in Theorem \ref{thm:A}.
+Since we know that there is a better range, as explained above, the specific range in this theorem is only included for completeness and its consequences can be safely ignored in the proofs going forward.

-\begin{remark} Note that a standard spectral sequence argument can be applied to show that Theorem \ref{thm:stab} implies also that the map $\mu_{n,X}^s:\G_n^s(X)\to\G_n^{s+1}(X)$ induces an isomorphism on cohomology with $\Q$-coefficients in the range $2*\le n-3$, for $X=K(V^*,2)$ as above.
-In particular, we can thus use this to compute the rational stable cohomology of $\G_n^s(X)$ for arbitrary $s\ge 1$. \end{remark}
+The value of $N(p)$ in this theorem is due to a technical detail (see Corollary \ref{cor:tensorpowercoefficients} below) and is likely not optimal.
+It has an explicit formula in terms of $p$, but as it is not really relevant going forward we will not consider it further. \end{remark}

+The coefficient systems in Theorem \ref{thm:twostabilizations} are examples of so-called \textit{finite degree} coefficient systems.
+We will prove the theorem using standard methods based on the framework for homological stability which was introduced by Randal-Williams and Wahl \cite{WahlRW} and extended by Krannich \cite{KrannichStability}.
+The setup and proof requires a few pages however, so we leave this to the final Section \ref{sec:stability}.
+For the rest of this section and Section \ref{sec:proofofthmA}, we will thus take Theorem \ref{thm:twostabilizations} as given.

+By the same line of reasoning as above, we get the following as an immediate corollary: